23 Money Saving Challenges You Can Start Today

 • Grabbing a cup of coffee.

-Pro Tip: Even if the un-budgeted impulse purchase doesn’t equal out to $20 itself, just think of it as a fun game for saving more money and getting ahead.
+Pro Tip: Even if the un-budgeted purchase is less than $20, just think of it as a game for getting ahead financially.

-For the $50 money saving challenge, all you have to do is save $50 each week for 52 weeks (or a whole year).
+For the $50 money saving challenge, all you have to do is save $50 each week, for 52 weeks (1 year).

 This will equal out to $2,600.

-Pro Tip: Create a separate savings account in your bank where $50 is automatically drawn out and put into the new savings account each week.
+Pro Tip: Create a separate savings account, where $50 is automatically drawn out each week.
 That way it’s on autopilot!

-Two hands holding up two small jars, filled with dollar bills.
-On the jar closest to the camera, it says, "Save," on it.
+Two hands holding up two small jars, filled with money.

 Image by c-George via Getty Images